 As the days get shorter and chillier, Christmas has come around again with its promise of good food, celebrations and treats.
 It's also the time of year that strikes fear into the heart of any new vegan or their relative: What to cook?!
 Luckily for you, I have the answer right here; this delicious Classic Vegan Nut Roast.

 Fortunately for me, wondering what to eat at Christmas was never a problem in our house as my whole family were vegetarian.
-This meant we always ate a variation of this Classic Vegan Nut Roast for Christmas Dinner.
-To be honest I’ve never understood why nut roast gets such a bad reputation – it’s delicious, nutritious and protein-packed!
-And it’s really not a poor substitute for meat – it’s just totally different.
+This meant we always ate a variation of this Classic Vegan Nut Roast for Christmas Dinner, served with vegetbles, roast potatoes, parsnips and delicious gravy.

 For anyone unfamiliar, a nut roast is basically a delicious savoury loaf made with nuts, seeds, herbs, spices and vegetables.
 It forms the main part of a vegan roast dinner, and is more traditional in the UK.